lanl/4DGB/doc/deployment.md

 ## Deployment

-Running the Docker container has a few requirements:
+Running the Docker container has a "few" requirements:

 * You need to expose **port 443** in the container.
 Which port you map it to is up to you.
 * The directory for the project you wish to view should be bind-mounted at `/project` in the container.